-It’s almost Mother’s Day, a time when we make a point of recognizing the moms in our lives for everything they’ve done for us over the years.
+Every day we should make a point of recognizing the moms in our lives for everything they’ve done for us over the years.
 Just as personality dictates how we think, act, and interact, it can also shape the kind of parent we become.
 Do you recognize your mom in any of the 4 different DISC mothering styles?
 Which type of mom are you?

 Personality Type D: The Authoritarian

 The authoritarian mom has clear expectations for her children.
 She expects her kids to grow into well-mannered, respectful, and successful adults.
 On the road to adulthood, she doesn’t try to constantly entertain her kids.
-Instead, she guides, disciplines, and prepares them to make their own choices in life.
+Instead she guides, disciplines, and prepares them to make their own choices in life.
 That said, if she doesn’t agree with the choices her children have made, she isn’t about to stay silent.
-The authoritarian mom is a dominant force in the house that you ignore at your own peril—This momma-bear doesn’t let her kids get away with anything!
+The authoritarian mom is a dominant force in the house that you ignore at your own peril—this mama bear doesn’t let her kids get away with anything!

 Pros: Good in a crisis.

 The BFF mom believes that communication is the key to a successful relationship and wants her kids to be able to confide in her about anything at anytime.
 She tries to keep an open mind and an open heart and makes it clear that there’s no problem you can’t talk through.
 She has a great sense of humor, a big personality, is relaxed and friendly, and rarely gets seriously angry.
 BFF moms love throwing birthday parties and know how to make any occasion entertaining.
 They are active, energetic, and fun to be around.